Dylan-Kerler/bookings-dapp/README.md

 In metamask, switch to the account that you just imported and switch to the ganache network that you just added.

-In Metamask, go into the "Advanced" section and reset the account.
+In Metamask, go into the "Settings" -> "Advanced" section and reset the account.
 This will reset the nonce on the account back to 0;
-Resetting is required each time the server is started again or transactions will fail.
+**Resetting is required each time the server is started again or transactions WILL fail.**

 Go to http://localhost:3000 and "Connect Wallet"